Travel Guide to Portugal

 Last night, with my husband (and chef) in London, I needed to don my (erm..his) apron and fashion a few tapas dishes for an impromptu dinner.
 And although I’m not a die-hard carnivore, I altered my fleshy green side to incorporate some rich Spanish sausage into the mix.
 Simple, savory and delicious, my born and bred Catalan guest boasted of enjoying the dish, or maybe it was just my feeble attempt at cooking.
 Paired with bottle of Cava, followed with a red Garnacha from Priorat, alongside garlic stuffed olives, an array of Spanish cheeses, a rucula and goat cheese salad and finished off with a box of meringue cookies, it was a long and lovely evening of grazing.

-I’ve included the recipe below, but if finding an authentic Spanish sausage is difficult in your neighborhood, there are several alternatives I trust you can use including, South American or German sausages.
+I’ve included the recipe below, but if finding an authentic Spanish sausage is difficult in your neighborhood, there are several alternatives I trust you can use including South American or German sausages.
 Enjoy!

 Preparation Time